Re-Volt: Arcade version

-In September 2004, a modified version of Re-Volt was released for the arcade machines by Tsunami Visual Technologies.
-This port of the game featured a few changes in gameplay and graphics.
-It ran on Microsoft Windows 98 and came in two versions: the TsuMo Standard Non-Motion Sit Down Re-Volt and a deluxe model.
+In September 2004, under license from Acclaim, Tsunami Visual Technologies released a version of the game for arcades.
+This version used a modified version of the PC version's engine, running on Windows 98-based hardware and came in two cabinet variants, standard sit-down and deluxe motion.

 Similar to the Dreamcast version's Time Trial mode and many other arcade racers, there is a global timer.
 This version also featured additional tracks, among those the fan-made Venice by Gabor and a new track created by Kurt Arnlund, an ex-Tsunami employee.

 Mobile device ports

-In July 2010, WeGo Interactive Co., Ltd., located in Seoul, South Korea, purchased all IP related with Re-Volt, RC Revenge Pro, and RC de Go (developed and owned by Taito), from Toronto-based Throwback Entertainment.
+In July 2010, WeGo Interactive Co., Ltd., located in Seoul, South Korea, purchased all intellectual properties related with Re-Volt, RC Revenge Pro, and RC de Go (developed and owned by Taito), from Toronto-based Throwback Entertainment.